Icklingham: Etymology

+The discovery of Romano-British artefacts since the 1720's, with more rigorous excavations in the twentieth century encouraged the view that the village may take its name from an Iron Age tribe, the Iceni, who lived in the area and subsequently in the Roman settlement.
+An alternative etymology favoured the Old English Iclingaham as "home of the Iclingas" appears to derive from the royal house descended from Icel of Angeln, which would give rise to kings of both East Anglia and Mercia.

 History

-The village may take its name from an Iron Age tribe, the Iceni, who lived in the area and there are the remains of a Roman settlement to the south-east; alternatively Old English Iclingaham "home of the Iclingas" appears to derive from the royal house descended from Icel of Angeln, which would give rise to kings of both East Anglia and Mercia.
+There are the remains of a Roman settlement, known as Camboricum to the south-east of the village.

 Icklingham has a Roman Christian graveyard, and a lead receptacle, reputed to be a baptismal font, was found on the same site.
 It is now located in the British Museum.

 It was also one of the largest Anglo-Saxon settlements in the area and can demonstrate nearby occupation to Neolithic times, through research carried out by Liverpool University over many years.
 The Black Ditches boundary ditch runs to the south of the village and is believed to be the most easterly of a series of early Anglo-Saxon defensive earthworks built across the Icknield Way.

 From 1808 to 1814 Icklingham was the site of a station in the shutter telegraph chain which connected the Admiralty in London to its naval ships in the port of Great Yarmouth.
 It has been said that on a clear day, a message could reach Great Yarmouth from The Admiralty in London, and receive a reply, in little more than 17 minutes.
 The horse-borne messenger would take three days at best.